peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 };
 ```

-All users would use the same entry point and, their data would also be saved in the same collection (`firestore.collection('pets')` ).
+All users would use the same entry point and their data would also be saved in the same collection (`firestore.collection('pets')` ).

 *****